mdsimpson09/gamer-date/README.md

 Implementation of unique indexes and foreign key constraints to ensure data integrity and support complex queries.

-Singleton Pattern for Prisma Client:
-To optimize database connection management, especially during development, a singleton pattern was used for the Prisma client instance.

 # Nextjs
 Nextjs was used to create the application due to its simplicity, flexibility, and the strong support it offers for server-side rendering and static site generation.
 Its built-in features like route pre-fetching significantly enhance user experience by improving load times.
 It's funded and maintained by Vercel, which ensures top-notch reliability and ease of deployment, coupled with extensive documentation and a large developer community.
 These qualities make it an ideal framework for our fast-paced development cycle and for achieving easy production deployments.